kimd345/shibal/README.md

 </p>

 ---
-## A mobile app for shiba inu owners to train their companion
+### A mobile app for shiba inu owners to train and bond with their companion

 ---
 *By Dong Hyuk Kim*<br><br>